All Episodes

 Yay!

-That's that's what Rush uh uh president was worried about.
+That's what Rush president was worried about.

 Rush Limbaugh put this beautifully.

-Now we're all looking at the same facts.
+Now, we're all looking at the same facts.

-Rush were just on the radio here.
+Rush was just on the radio.

-He is saying, I wish they didn't have a bill.
+Here he is saying, I wish they didn't have a bill.

 Republicans come in, own the House.

-Effectively, I think they would have the vote in the Senate, too.
+Effectively, I think they would have the vote in the Senate too.

-And then the ones that cut taxes.
+And they're the ones that cut taxes.

-He called it the cavalry, same image I used.
+He called it the cavalry.

-Isn't that a good argument of the progressives that both presidents had to do this, otherwise the cavalry would come in in January and jam this down the throats of the country?
+Otherwise, the cavalry would come in in January and jam this down the throats of the country.

 This is what you got to respect about President Obama.